gertrude-app/web/docs/app/src/pages/keeping-users-safe.md

 ## Let them know you're watching

-If you're using Gertrudes _monitoring features_ (screenshots and keylogging), make sure that you're periodically reviewing them in the admin web dashboard.
+If you're using Gertrude's _monitoring features_ (screenshots and keylogging), make sure that you're periodically reviewing them in the admin web dashboard.
 Specifically, make it a point to _frequently mention something you saw or read_ while reviewing your activity.
 This way, they will always know that everything they do on their computer is truly being